OctopusDeploy/OctoProduct/chapter1/index.md

 1. The compiled applications that are configured for a specific environment.
 These are referred to as packages.
 2. The variables, usually with a small subset specific to individual environments, that define how the applications are configured.
-3. Scripts and configuration files written inline (i.e. not saved as files in packages) to support or configure the application and its associated infrastructure in an environment.
+3. Scripts and configuration files written inline (i.e., not saved as files in packages) to support or configure the application and its associated infrastructure in an environment.

 The package versions, variable values, and scripts or configuration files are captured as a release.